You just spent $10,000 on an industry trade show. Your booth was packed, your team collected 300+ leads, and you’re feeling confident about ROI.

 The trade show remains credited throughout the customer journey.
 When the deal closes six months later, you can definitively attribute it to the specific event.

-Sales teams actually use these systems because they work through instant notifications via Slack or email.
+Sales teams are more likely to use these systems because they work through instant notifications via Slack or email.
 When leads engage, sales gets the full attribution context immediately.
 They can respond and qualify without logging into the CRM.
-Because if sales won’t use your tracking system, your attribution dies at handoff.
+This is because if sales won’t use your tracking system, your attribution dies at handoff.

-These systems work with your existing CRM.
-No rebuild required.
+These systems typically integrate with existing CRMs rather than requiring a rebuild.
 They sync automatically, not through batch imports weeks later.
 They function as middleware that enriches your current stack rather than replacing it.

 The Question You Need to Answer